timescale/docs/mst/saml-okta-mst.md

 1. Click `Add Authentication Method`.
 Set the `Method Name` as `<OKTA>` and `Method Type` as `SAML`.

-1. Choose the team to add invited people or leave it blank and click `Add`.
+1. Choose the team to add invited people or leave the field blank and click `Add`.

 1. The two parameter `Metadata URL`, and `ACS URL` to setup the SAML authentication in your Identity Provider appears.